will-mcintyre04/will-mcintyre04/README.md

 Hi!👋 I am a passionate and goal-oriented engineering student looking to expand my knowledge in all things tech one day at a time.
 All of my main projects can be found here, built and designed to further my abilities while creatively solving problems.</p>

 When I am not tinkering on my computer or in class, I'm on the court <a href="https://athletics.uwaterloo.ca/sports/mens-volleyball/roster/will-mcintyre/10190"> playing volleyball</a> at the University of Waterloo :)

 Check out the links below to learn more about me!

-Currently Searching for Summer 2026 Internships!
+Currently Searching for Summer 2026 Internships.
 <p align="left">
       <a href="https://will-mcintyre04.github.io/">
          <img alt="My Website" title="See my Portfolio!" src="https://custom-icon-badges.demolab.com/badge/-My Portfolio-purple?style=for-the-badge&logo=browser&logoColor=white"/></a>